-10. Seek blessings at the Seetha Amman Temple
+10. Seetha Amman Temple – Seek Blessings

 Believed to have been built on the place where Goddess Sita was kept after being taken away forcibly by Ravana, the Seetha Amman Temple is an epitome of serenity and purity.
 Set amid scenic landscapes of a forested hill and a refreshing stream running nearby (believed to be the place where Sita bathed every day during her captivity), visiting this place is among the most soul-satisfying Sri Lanka experiences as it manages to put all visitors in a trance with its beauty.
 Recently established, this stunning temple is located right next to the enormous footprints of Lord Hanuman who came to rescue Goddess Sita.

 Devon Falls, Laxapana Falls, Ramboda Falls, and Glen Falls are some of the most beautiful waterfalls in Sri Lanka that one can visit while on their way to Nuwara Eliya from Kandy or other nearby places.
 Taking a refreshing dip in these scenic waterfalls or simply relaxing on their shores are some of the best things to do in Sri Lanka with family.